lifeich1/rspc/README.md

 # RSPC

-RSPC means "Rust, programing competition".
 It is a vim plugin aiming at easily utilizing algorithm templates *in personal requirement*.

+RSPC: PC for "programing competion", *RS for nothing but just historical redundancy*.

 **If you want contest algorithms in rust, please checkout [EbTech/rust-algorithms](https://crates.io/crates/contest-algorithms)**